hpi-swa-lab/godot-pronto/docs.md

     * When creating a new `_process` function.
 * Switch scenes back and forth
     * When updating a `_draw` function if no one calls `queue_redraw`.
+* If everything goes wrong :-)
+    * Reload the project from the main menu > Project > Reload Current Project
+    * TODO: reproduce in which cases this is necessary

 #### Helpers